 The Guest relies on its soundtrack quite heavily in my opinion.
 Many scenes were completely enhanced or even transformed by the music playing in the background.
 Comical moments and climatic or thrilling points of the film were massively highlighted by the music – which was loud and proud throughout.
 Of course The Guest is quite a strange film, not your average ‘Liam Neeson in Taken’ type of thriller.
 I truly believe the soundtrack has a lot to do with this.
 It makes it more…exciting!
 Even when Anna’s daydreaming about David coming out of the shower, the music used might not be as thrilling, but instead is romantic and evocative.

-Even the scene where David walks out of the bathroom.
+Even the scene where David does actually walk out of the bathroom.
 It builds up with Anna standing outside the door, steam is oozing around the door cracks.
 The guitar song (technical talk) playing in the background is building up sensationally.
-Then BOOM the music hits a crescendo as David opens the door, steam rushes out, his six pack winking at us.
-This, to me, is genuinely comical and of course its intentional.
+Then BOOM the music hits a crescendo as David opens the door, steam rushes out and he’s looking pretty hot it must be said.
+This, to me, is genuinely comical and obviously intentional.

 One of my favourite songs plays in the car when Anna and David are coming home from the party where he picks up the beer kegs (swoon).
-The band playing are a Dutch 1980s ensemble called Clan of Xymox and they feature three times on the soundtrack.
+The band playing are a Dutch 1980s ensemble called Clan of Xymox and they feature three times on the soundtrack (along with a few David Bowie impersonators).

 I would NEVER usually listen to music like that, usually I’d be shouting “I’m not listening to that hippy bollocks” but it just goes to show the power of a really great soundtrack.
 If twinned with a film you love, it is very possible to find yourself listening to music you wouldn’t usually bother with.
 And I just think that’s great!